 - Refurbish and repaint the airframe

 - Create the support cradles and the transport cradles

 - Create and install the wooden supports for the control panels

 - Create and install the shelf for the electronics at the back of the glider

 - Install the cabling for the electronics

 - Install the cables in the glider

 - Install and secure the electric cabling

 Photos and videos of the K7 simulator project:

-Please note: All documents were scanned for viruses prior to uploading to our website.
+Click here to access the project documents and resources (please note: All documents were scanned for viruses prior to uploading to our website).